Can cats see in the dark?

 a cat in the dark

-Cats might have been domesticated nearly 12,000 years ago, but there’s still a lot we don’t really know about our feline friends and how well they see is still one of those mysteries.
+Cats might have been domesticated approximately 9,000 years ago, but there’s still a lot we don’t know about our feline friends and how well they can see is still one of those mysteries.
 Since they’re most active at dawn and dusk (and the darker hours in between), people often wonder if their cats can see in the dark.

 We’re here to help bust some myths and answer your questions about your feline friend’s amazing sight.